benvic7/benvic7/README.md

 - Hi!
 My name is Ben Vicinelli.
-- I am a sophomore at Wake Forest University.
+- I am a junior at Wake Forest University, studying abroad this semester at King's College London.
-- I have been coding mostly in Java but I am learning new languages as well.
+- I have been coding mostly in Java but I also know Python and C#.
-- I am currently collaboarting on a Blackjack simulator in C# with a fellow student.
+- I am currently searching for software engineer internships.
 - You can reach me at 914-216-5915 or benvicinelli@yahoo.com